LIETUVIŠKAI

 GIFTS OF SECURITIES AND PROPERTY

-There are considerable tax advantages to the transfer of stocks, real estate or
+There are considerable tax advantages to the transfer of stocks, real estate or other

-value of the property and escaping potential capital gains tax.
+property and escaping potential capital gains tax.

 GIFTS OF LIFE INSURANCE